Lower Four Mile Run in south Arlington (south of 395 to the Potomac).

-The work in the stream will include naturalization of the stream bank and construction of living shoreline features along the edge of the stream.
+The work in the stream included naturalization of the stream bank and construction of nine living shoreline features along the edge of the stream.
+The living shorelines have added 1/2 acre of new wetland area.
 Living shorelines are a more environmentally sensitive way to protect stream banks and coastal areas, with wetland plantings behind small stone breakwaters.
 They provide numerous benefits including:

 - reducing erosion along the bank,

 - improving water quality by capturing sediment and utilizing nutrients, and

 - providing habitat for fish and waterfowl.

 The existing stone rip rap that used to cover the stream banks has been removed and replaced with 5 acres of native plant meadows that will improve the habitat quality and aesthetics of the stream channel.
 Some of the stone was reused to create the living shoreline features.